ZettaScript/ATTCHAR/README.md

 Warning: You must verify if the POST parameters are set:
 	isset($_POST['attchar_auto']) and isset($_POST['attchar_code'])

+See the example file example.php for more infos.

 ### Use the mini interface
 A compact sized form is available.
 To integrate it in your site, follow the instructions :
 Replace the stylesheet link by this one :